onlyquake/xonotic-wiki/Domination.markdown

     "model" "models/domination/dom_unclaimed.md3"
     }

 These are the three dom\_team entites you must have on your map.
 It does not matter where they are placed.
 The first two examples here declare two dom teams: blue and red.
-The third declares the “empty team”.
+The third declares the "empty team".
 It is best to copy these verbatim into your map, as their structure does not change (of course, the coordinates do change depending on where you placed them).

 ### dom\_controlpoint